More Blog Posts

 Our platform allows for two-way conversations.
 And, all incoming SMS messages are free!

-That represents a little more work on your part, but for brands on a budget, this could be a plus.p
+The extra coding represents a little more work on your part, but for brands on a budget, this could be a plus.

 Effective notifications need to be sent to the right people at the right time.
 With our Zapier integration, you can trigger messages to be sent when events occur in other pieces of software that you use.
 For example, you can send SMS notifications via SimpleTexting to new Constant Contact contacts.
 Or send SMS notifications via SimpleTexting to new Shopify customers.